 Means data about:

-- □ Racial or ethnic origin
+□Racial or ethnic origin

-- Political opinions
+□ Political opinions

-- □ Religious or similar beliefs
+□Religious or similar beliefs

-- □ Trade union membership
+□Trade union membership

-□ Physical or mental health
+□Physical or mental health

-□ Sexual life
+Sexual orientation

-Criminal records
+□ Criminal records

-Criminal proceedings relating to data subject's offences.
+□ Criminal proceedings relating to data subject's offences.

 Data Controller

 Beaudesert & Henley in Arden Joint Parish Council is the Data Controller under the Act, which means that it determines what purposes personal information held will be used for.
 It is also responsible for notifying the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.